erquezada/A-Computational-Approach-to-Understanding-the-Temporal-and-Spatial-Extent-of-Combined-Radium-Through/README.md

 # Data Analysis on the Characterization Ra Contaminated Groundwater in Wisconsin

-This repository contains the files related to my Computational GroundWater Research conducted as part of the REU program at UW-Madison.
+This repository contains the files related to my computational groundwater research conducted as part of the REU program at UW-Madison.
 Here, you will find instructions on how to execute the files to explore the work I have done.

-Table of Contents
+**Table of Contents**
 1) Well Information Populator
-2) Radium Clean Negative Numbers and Unique Well ID Filter
+2) Negative Radiumn Concentration and Unique Well Number Cleaner
 3) File Merger
 4) First Bedrock Filter
 5) Maximum Contamination